jonathan-bower/DataScienceResources/README.md

 * [Big Data Analytics News - use Cases](http://bigdataanalyticsnews.com/big-data-use-cases/) - for Big Data but that's almost synonymous with Data Science.

 ### New Data Tools
 Aim to keep track of developing trends and new tech that is helpful for the practicing Data Scientist.
+New might be a misnomer.
 * [BigML](https://bigml.com/) - machine learning for the everyday user, also useful for EDA.
 * [GraphLab](http://graphlab.com/) - graph-based, high performance, distributed computation framework.
 They just implemented deep learning onto their platform.
 * [ModeAnalytics](https://modeanalytics.com/) - platform to share analysis/data science.
+* [Apache Mahout](https://mahout.apache.org/) - Scalable machine learning library.
+Not in python.
+* [Apache Hadoop](http://hadoop.apache.org/) - Open-source software for reliable, scalable, distributed computing.
+*

 ### Data Science Websites/Books
 More resources for community based information or hard copy books.
+* [Data Science Handbook](https://medium.com/@pericarus/introducing-the-data-science-handbook-b2bfa216bf4b) - Not yet released but should be interesting providing stories from academia and industry about data science - go read the post for a better description!
 * [CrossValidated](http://stats.stackexchange.com/) - a question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
 * [StackOverflow](stackoverflow.com) - language-independent collaboratively edited question and answer site for programmers.
 * [Kaggle](http://www.kaggle.com) - Model building competition and great resources for training and data.